Which of the following does not describe the standard normal dist... | Study Prep in Pearson+

 1

-Recall the definition of the standard normal distribution: it is a normal distribution with a mean (\mu) of 0 and a standard deviation (\sigma) of 1.

-Understand that the standard normal distribution is symmetric about its mean, which means it is not skewed to the right or left; it has zero skewness.
+Understand that the standard normal distribution is symmetric about its mean, which means it is not skewed to the right or left.

-Remember that the total area under the probability density function (PDF) curve of any probability distribution, including the standard normal distribution, is always equal to 1, representing the total probability.
+Recognize that the total area under the standard normal distribution curve equals 1, representing the total probability.

-Note that the standard deviation of the standard normal distribution is 1 by definition, which measures the spread or dispersion of the distribution.
+Review each statement: check if the mean is 0, the standard deviation is 1, the total area under the curve is 1, and whether it is skewed to the right.

-Conclude that the statement 'Its distribution is skewed to the right' does not describe the standard normal distribution because it contradicts the property of symmetry.
+Conclude that the statement 'It is skewed to the right' does not describe the standard normal distribution because it is symmetric, not skewed.

 Watch next